ncsa/Delta_doc/docs/source/software/index.rst

 ======================

 Delta software is provisioned, when possible, using Spack to produce modules for use via the lmod based module system.
-Select NVIDIA NGC containers are made available (see the container section) and are periodically updated from the NVIDIA NGC site.
+Select NVIDIA NGC containers are made available (see :ref:`contain`) and are periodically updated from the NVIDIA NGC site.
 An automated list of available software can be found on the ACCESS website.

 .. _module: